NVIDIA-AI-IOT/Deepstream-Dewarper-App/README.md

 DeepStream Plugin Development Guide.

-10 configuration files are provided:
+Dewarping configuration files are provided in [dewarper_config_files](dewarper_config_files/) directory :
-   . under fisheye config files 8 config files are provided.
-Each config files here projects a fisheye camera to the other types of projections availble.
+   - Example parameters for dewarping fisheye camera/video are given in these config files.
+You can play with these parameters to get your desired dewarped surface.
+   - Details explaining these parameters are given below in this file..

 To change the number of surfaces in use change the property "num-batch-buffers".
 It should match the number of "surfaces" groups in the configuration file.
 So if you want two surfaces per buffer you should have "num-batch-buffers"=2 and two